This page is for information purposes only. Certain services and features may not be available in your jurisdiction.

 What is counterparty-risk and how can you protect yourself from it?

 In crypto you'll often hear about counterparty-risks and how Bitcoin was built to mitigate them.
 But can you explain in simple terms what they are and why they matter?
-Here's our best shot at explaining it all, with some (scary!) historical examples.
+Here's our best shot at explaining it all, with some high-profile historical examples.

 What's counterparty-risk?